100 West First Street

 Los Angeles, CA 90012

 Under the Chief of Detectives, Detective Bureau (DB) provides functional leadership for detective operations Citywide, which accounts for approximately 1600 assigned detectives.
 This includes the 21 geographic detective commands throughout the City and all specialized detective functions.
-DB provides line supervision over the following commands assigned to DB: Commercial Crimes, Detective Support and Vice Division, Gang and Narcotics Division, Juvenile Division, Robbery-Homicide Division and Scientific Investigative Division.
+DB provides line supervision over the following commands assigned to DB: Commercial Crimes, Detective Support and Vice Division, Gang and Narcotics Division, Juvenile Division, Robbery-Homicide Division, Forensic Science Division and Technical Investigation Division.
 The Investigative Analysis Section (IAS)

 of DB is responsible for researching, developing and implementing improvements in investigative techniques and procedures, used by investigative officers.
 IAS also provides administrative and technical support to DB.